zhliau/fika-spt-server-docker/README.md

 The image has everything else you need to run an SPT Server, with Fika if desired.

 ## Features
+- Prepackaged images versioned by SPT version.
+Images are hosted in ghcr and come prebuilt with a working SPT server binary, and the latest compatible Fika servermod is downloaded and installed on container startup
 - Reuse an existing installation of SPT!
 Just mount your existing SPT server folder
-- Prepackaged images versioned by SPT version.
-Images are hosted in ghcr and come prebuilt with a working SPT server binary, and the latest Fika servermod is downloaded and installed on container startup
 - Configurable running user and ownership of server files
 - (Optional) Auto updates SPT or Fika if we detect a version mismatch